Stay Connected with Grow Your WHY

 https://dschool.stanford.edu https://designthinking.ideo.com/

 Design Thinking 1.
-Empathize + (UDL) Engagement
+Empathize + (UDL) Engagement/Representation

 To create meaningful innovations or solutions, you need to know your audience and care about their lives.